-Old-age allowance: 52% of the legal minimum wage is paid each month (30% of the earnings used for contribution purposes, for voluntarily insured persons).
+Old-age allowance: 52% of the legal minimum wage is paid each month; 30% of the earnings used for contribution calculation purposes for the voluntarily insured.

-Benefit adjustment: Benefits are adjusted by decree for changes in the average salary and the legal minimum wage, depending on the financial resources of the system.
-(The last adjustment was made in 2001.)
+Benefit adjustment: Benefits are adjusted by decree according to changes in the average salary and the legal minimum wage, depending on the financial resources of the system.
+(The last adjustment was made in 2008.)